johnnytam100/NbX/README.md

 # Model

-The five models inside the `model` folder are the  XGBoost models shown on Figure 1 of our NbX paper
+The five models inside the `model` folder are the  XGBoost models shown on Figure 1 of our NbX paper.

 (i.e. the 5-fold validated model trained and tested on Nb-Ag complexes where pairwise Ag structural alignment quality score < 0.9 to minimize train-test information leakage).